 - proof of address (for example a utility bill)

 If you use tell us once, you will receive a letter which details your reference number and the departments you have asked us to notify.
-You can also pay for and obtain death certificates at this point.

 Extra items you may need for tell us once